Occupational Therapy Assistant

 6. Student must meet the essential functions and technical standards required for the program as documented on the required WSCC physical form at www.wallacestate.edu see - Physical Form Essential Functions.

-7. A minimum of 19 ACT composite score (National or Residual) is required for admission consideration.
-Proof of score must be uploaded to the online application.
+7. A minimum of 18 ACT composite score (National, Residual, or Superscore) is required for admission consideration.
+Proof of score must be uploaded to the online program application.

 8. Meet all the general admission requirements of WSCC.